chanjunha0/machine-yearning/24_Hour_Projects/README.md

 Welcome to the **24 Hour Projects** repository!
 This repository is dedicated to housing various projects that I complete by following quick tutorials available online.

-**The primary objective is to learn new concepts and skills rapidly, with each project being strictly limited to a maximum duration of 24 hours.**

-The idea behind this approach is to focus on **grasping the core concepts** and getting hands-on experience with new technologies, frameworks, or methodologies without getting bogged down in details.
+## Objective
+- Grasp new concepts and skills quickly
+- Focus on breadth

-This helps in building a broad base of knowledge quickly and effectively.
+- Helps in building a broad base of knowledge quickly and effectively.

+## Rules
+- Each project limited to a maximum of 24 hours

 ## Table of Projects (UPDATE LATER)